omerch/Image-Processing-in-Physics/README.md

 # Image-Processing-in-Physics

-#Graduate Level Course of Technical University of Munich
+Graduate Level Course of Technical University of Munich

-About this course
+About this course:
 Course is in English
 2 hours/week lecture, 1 hour/week tutorial
 Computer exercises are given as homework